Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians: Abstract

 \section{Abstract}

-In this paper we introduce a framework to prove tightness of a sequence of discrete Gibbsian line ensembles $\cL^N = \{\cL_k^N(x), k \in \mathbb{N}, x \in \frac{1}{N}\mathbb{Z}\}$, which is a collection of countable random curves.
-The sequence of discrete line ensembles $\cL^N$ we consider enjoys a resampling invariance property, which we call $(H^N,H^{RW,N})$-Gibbs property.
-We also assume that $\cL^N$ satisfies technical assumptions A1-A4 on $(H^N,H^{RW,N})$ and the assumption that the lowest labeled curve with a parabolic shift, $\cL_1^N(x) + \frac{x^2}{2}$, converges weakly to a stationary process in the topology of uniform convergence on compact sets.
-Under these assumptions, we prove our main result Theorem~\ref{theorem:main} that $\cL^N$ is tight as a line ensemble and that $H$-Brownian Gibbs property holds for all subsequential limit line ensembles with $H(x)= e^x$.
+In this paper we introduce a framework to prove tightness of a sequence of discrete Gibbsian line ensembles $\cL^N = \{\cL_k^1(u), \cL_k^2(u),\dots \}$, which is a countable collection of random curves.
+The sequence of discrete line ensembles $\cL^N$ we consider enjoys a resampling invariance property, which we call $(\Ham^N,\HrwN)$-Gibbs property.
+We also assume that $\cL^N$ satisfies technical assumptions A1-A4 on $(\Ham^N, \HrwN)$ and the assumption that the lowest labeled curve with a parabolic shift, $\cL_1^N(u) + {u^2}/{2}$, converges weakly to a stationary process in the topology of uniform convergence on compact sets.
+Under these assumptions, we prove our main result Theorem~\ref{theorem:main} that $\cL^N$ is tight as a sequence of line ensembles and that the $\Ham$-Brownian Gibbs property holds for all subsequential limit line ensembles with $\Ham(x)= e^x$.

-As an application of Theorem~\ref{theorem:main}, under weak noise scaling, we show that the scaled log-gamma line ensemble $\overbar{\mathcal{L}}^N$ is tight, which is a sequence of discrete line ensembles associated with the inverse-gamma polymer model via the geometric RSK correspondence.
-The $H$-Brownian Gibbs property (with $H(x) = e^x$) of its subsequential limits also follows.
+As an application of Theorem~\ref{theorem:main}, under the weak noise scaling, we show that the scaled log-gamma line ensemble $\overbar{\mathcal{L}}^N$ is tight, which is a sequence of discrete line ensembles associated with the log-gamma polymer model via the geometric RSK correspondence.
+The $\Ham$-Brownian Gibbs property (with $\Ham(x) = e^x$) of its subsequential limits also follows.